-Sébastien Jodoin is an Assistant Professor in the Faculty of Law of McGill University, where he directs the Law, Governance & Society Lab.
+Assistant Professor Sébastien Jodoin holds the Canada Research Chair (Tier 2) in Human Rights and the Environment, and directs the Law, Governance & Society Lab.
 He is also a member of the McGill Centre for Human Rights and Legal Pluralism, an Associate Member of the McGill School of Environment, and a Faculty Associate of the Governance, Environment & Markets Initiative at Yale University.
 His research focuses on legal and policy solutions to complex environmental and social problems that cut across multiple fields and levels of governance.
 His areas of interest include sustainable development, transnational law, public policy, environmental law and governance, climate change, human rights, disability, social innovation, and socio-legal research.
 Sébastien currently serves as a principal investigator for research grants awarded by the Social Sciences and Humanities Research Council of Canada and the Fonds québécois de recherche société et culture.

 Sébastien has received numerous awards and honours, including the Transnational Environmental Law Fifth Anniversary Issue Prize, the 2012 Public Scholar Award from the Yale Graduate School of Arts & Sciences, a Doctoral Scholarship from the Pierre Elliott Trudeau Foundation, a Doctoral Fellowship from the Social Sciences and Humanities and Research Council of Canada, and a Public Interest Law Articling Fellowship from the Law Foundation of Ontario.
 Sébastien currently serves as the Principal Investigator for a SSHRC Insight Development Grant on the role of human rights in transnational climate change law and advocacy.

 - Yale University – PhD in Environmental Studies, 2015